-Bond prices fell, pushing up the yield on the 10-year Treasury note to 2.61 percent, from 2.55 percent late Thursday.
+Bond prices fell.
+The yield on the 10-year Treasury note rose to 2.10 percent.